-Wild Mountain is a six-piece folk rock band out of Colorado, mixing Celtic-Irish melodies and rhythms with American heartland Bluegrass music.
+Wild Mountain is a six-piece Americana folk rock band out of Colorado, mixing Celtic-Irish melodies and rhythms with American heartland Bluegrass music.
 The band had its beginnings in January 2016 when after eighteen years Celtic rock band The Indulgers came to an end and multi – instrumentalist/composer Mike Nile and violinist Renee Fine found themselves looking to start a new band combining the Irish/Celtic music they had been playing with Americana/Bluegrass music.

 Mike and Renee met David Potter, a bluegrass banjo player/guitarist and vocalist from Florida at a friend’s pub, where the three jammed together and immediately struck up a musical relationship.
 Mike was in the recording studio producing a video/song called “Wild Gypsy Rover” for The Rocky Mountain Celts (a 23-piece Celtic orchestra comprised of 5 local Celtic bands), and asked David to come into the studio and record banjo on the song.
-Sarah Jones, an extraordinary lead vocalist with the vocal group Celtic Friends was singing lead vocal with the orchestra and after David added banjo to the song, it was deemed the melding of the two genres and the “sound” it created definitely worked.
+Sarah Jones, an extraordinary lead vocalist with the vocal group Celtic Friends, was singing lead vocal with the orchestra.
+With David adding banjo to the song, it was deemed the melding of the two genres and the “sound” it created definitely worked.
 Mike followed up with the song

 Wild Mountain is currently touring throughout the United States performing their special blend of “Greengrass” music at festivals, theaters, venues, private parties, and town concert series.
 The band’s dynamic live “Greengrass” performances appeal to the Celtic heart and Bluegrass soul of both young and old alike.